Florida Wills & Trusts: What They Are and Why You Should Get One

 7. Life Insurance Policies

-Life insurance policies are another common asset that people include in their wills and trusts.
+Putting a life insurance policy in a trust or a will is a great idea.
 This can provide loved ones with financial security after your death.

 8. Educational Funds